1. Preliminary Planning

 2. Fire Safety Measures

-Q2: Unsatisfactory sound insulation?
+Q2: Not enough sound insulation?

 Q3: Cleaning and Maintenance.